jake83741/vnc-lm/README.md

 #### LiteLLM Integration

-With [LiteLLM](https://www.litellm.ai/) integration, a wide range of language model APIs can be accessed through a single proxy interface.
-Any model provider available through LiteLLM is supported.
+[LiteLLM](https://www.litellm.ai/) provides a unified interface to access multiple language model APIs through a single proxy.
+It supports OpenAI-compatible APIs, enabling integration with popular open-source LLM services.

-LiteLLM includes support for OpenAI-compatible APIs.
-This opens up support for many popular open source local LLM services.

-Add models by filling out `litellm_config.yaml` file in the `vnc-lm/` directory.
-The configuration supports all providers and parameters available through LiteLLM's proxy.

-LiteLLM is packaged with the bot and starts automatically when the Docker container is built.
-While LiteLLM integration is available, the bot can function solely with ollama.
+Configure models by editing `litellm_config.yaml` in the `vnc-lm/` directory.
+LiteLLM starts automatically with the Docker container, though the bot can run with Ollama alone.

 ----